 Round 9: Shipping Cost Settings and Carrier Integration

-While both provide some decent options for shipping, Shopify takes it even further with its own Shopify Shipping service.
+Shopify takes its shipping options even further with its own Shopify Shipping service.
 Store owners in the US, Canada and Australia can offer calculated shipping rates and buy discounted shipping labels, thanks to Shopify’s partnership with carriers such as USPS, UPS, DHL Express, Canada Post and Sendle.

 On top of that, there’s also the Shopify Fulfillment Network, which lets retailers in the US and Canada pack and ship products from fulfillment centers located around the US.
 Advantages include same-day delivery, free packaging, and discounted shipping rates.